saltastroops/saao-shared-jenkins-library/README.md

 ## Viewing the documentation

 For convenience, documentation about the library's steps is provided in Jenkins' pipeline syntax documentation.
-To access it, select the Pipeline Syntax item from the sidebar menu of your pipeline page.
+To access it, select the "Pipeline Syntax" item from the sidebar menu of your pipeline page.

 ![Pipeline Syntax menu item](doc/images/pipeline_syntax.png)

-Then choose the Global Variables Reference item from the sidebar menu.
+Then choose the "Global Variables Reference" item from the sidebar menu.

 ![Global Variables Reference menu item](doc/images/global_variables_reference.png)